survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-After these changes `npm run build` should yield the following:
+After these changes, `npm run build` should yield something like the following:

 ```bash
 > webpack